HEALTH & WELLNESS

 An anti-choice organization which provides free pregnancy tests, information, moral support and referrals for women who have unplanned or stressful pregnancies.
 Baby and maternity clothes provided free.

 Hours of operation: 9:00 am to 1:00 pm, Monday to Thursday.
 You can also call their Hotline: 1-800-550-4900, from 8:00 amto 8:00 pm, Monday to Friday.

 800 Commissioners Road E.,N6A 5W9

-Professionally trained staff available for abortion counselling and a variety of obstetric and gynaecological services.
+Professionally trained staff available for abortion counseling and a variety of obstetric and gynecological services.